Donald Trump’s New Chief Of Staff Has ‘Escalated Tensions’ In The White House, Report Says

-A Wednesday report from Bloomberg spotlights the White House under the leadership of Donald Trump‘s newly appointed chief of staff, Mark Meadows, and the “escalated tensions” he has reportedly created.
+A Wednesday report from Bloomberg spotlights the White House under the leadership of President Donald Trump‘s newly appointed chief of staff, Mark Meadows, and the “escalated tensions” he has reportedly created.
 According to the piece, people familiar with the matter claim that Meadows’ management style has caused friction with some West Wing officials.

-Most recently, Meadows replaced White House press secretary, Stephanie Grisham — who he reportedly had in his crosshairs for some time — with Trump campaign spokeswoman Kayleigh McEnany.
+Most recently, Meadows replaced former White House Press Secretary Stephanie Grisham — whom he reportedly had in his crosshairs for some time — with Trump campaign spokeswoman Kayleigh McEnany.
 Outside of Grisham, Meadows has allegedly driven the departure of Jessica Ditto, an original Trump White House adviser, and Mike McKenna, a deputy to legislative director Eric Ueland.

-Meadows has also reportedly been involved in the administration coronavirus response by pressuring Republican governors to implement stay-at-home orders.
+Meadows has also reportedly been involved in the administration’s coronavirus response by pressuring Republican governors to implement stay-at-home orders.

 According to Bloomberg, people familiar with the situation claim that Meadows’ recent decisions, notably Grisham’s replacement, have led to a rapid increase in tension.

-“Top aides still have confidence in Meadows and are trying to work with him,” the publication reported the people as saying.
+“Top aides still have confidence in Meadows and are trying to work with him,” the publication reported the sources as saying.
 “But there is concern that he hasn’t spent time getting to know how the West Wing works before making aggressive changes.”

 President Trump announces his fourth chief of staff, Congressman Mark Meadows pic.twitter.com/hxJCXsNz6o